 Following the meeting, the institution’s chief executive officer is notified in writing of the Commission’s action.
 If granted, the effective date of Candidacy is the date of the Commission’s action.
 In case of denial, the reasons will be stated.

 The Commission permits the withdrawal of a request for recognition as a Candidate for Accreditation at any time prior to final action by the Commission.
 If an institution is denied candidacy by the Commission, it must wait at least two years before resubmitting an Application for Consideration.
 The institution has the option of appealing a Commission decision to deny Candidacy.
 (See Appeals Policy and Procedures.)

-For more information on the evaluation process, see Commission Evaluation Procedures, Accreditation Handbook, pages 10 and 15.
+For more information on the evaluation process, see the Accreditation Handbook.